arvindsankar/CourseProject/README.md

 ### Creation of Models

-Creation of pre-trained models- This mode can be used to create and then evaluate the models.
+Creation of pre-trained models is found in the notebook/ directory.
+This includes preprocessing, training and testing of the models.

 The prefetched dataset consisting of around 2000 tweets is used.
-The various columns in dataset are
-·   	tweetId: unique Id of tweet
+The various columns in dataset are ·   	tweetId: unique Id of tweet
 ·   	date: tweet date
 ·   	polarity: sentiment of tweet.
 Either 1 or 0